How Will I Know: Background and recording

-After getting permission to use the song from Merrill, Griffith quickly turned to Narada Michael Walden, who was producing for Aretha Franklin, material for her album Who's Zoomin' Who?, at the time.
-After getting in touch with Walden, Griffith frantically prompted him to produce the song, describing how important the song would be for Houston's upcoming album.
-After hearing the song's demo, Walden agreed to fly down to San Rafael, California to arrange it.
-He was not much impressed with the demo and requested permission to change some of the song's lyrics and chord progression.
-Distracted by his request, Merrill and Rubicam denied him the right to their song.
+After receiving permission from Merrill to use the song, Griffith quickly turned to Narada Michael Walden, who at the time was producing material for Aretha Franklin's album Who's Zoomin' Who?.
+Griffith implored him to produce it, describing how important the song would be for Houston's upcoming album.
+After hearing the demo, Walden agreed to fly to San Rafael, California, to arrange it.
+He was not very impressed with the demo and requested permission to change some of the lyrics and chord progression, inducing Merrill and Rubicam to deny him the right to their song.
 After a lot of back-and-forth with Griffith, they compromised and allowed Walden to de-construct the song and change the key and tempo.
-After completing the song, Houston came into the studio to record her vocals in late 1984.
-Cissy Houston, Whitney's mother, joined her daughter to perform the song's background vocals.
+After completing the song, Houston came in to the studio to record her vocal in late 1984.
+Her mother Cissy Houston joined her on background vocals.
 Griffith stated:

-"I asked Whitney to sing on the background session.
+I asked Whitney to sing on the background session.
 She was reluctant because she wanted to enjoy hearing her mother sing.
-I said, 'No, get out there and sing,' so she did.
-The background sounded incredible...Clive Davis heard the mix and immediately gave it a 10, which is outrageous for him, because he doesn't like anything!"
+I said, "No, get out there and sing," so she did.
+The background sounded incredible ...
+Clive Davis heard the mix and immediately gave it a 10, which is outrageous for him, because he doesn't like anything!

-The tenor saxophone is played by Premik Russell Tubbs.